-DescriptionAn interrim between Alien Breed and its sequel.
-Gameplay is the same as its predecessor - each level is a maze to be navigated through, while fighting off hordes of aliens.
+DescriptionAn interim between Alien Breed and its sequel.
+Gameplay is the same as its predecessor - each level is a maze to be navigated through while fighting off hordes of aliens.
 The Special Edition 92 includes 12 new levels and a bunch of new features: "dark mission" in which only the glowing blue eyes of the aliens are visible, a level with no aliens but the destruction sequence already initiated, ability to access levels by means of a code (no need to cheat to start the game where you failed).

 There are no promo images for this game

 - "Alien Breed: Special Edition" -- BlackBerry title

 Part of the Following Groups

 |Amiga Power||Amiga||Jan, 1993||83 out of 100||83|

 |Computer and Video Games (CVG)||Amiga||Mar, 1994||60 out of 100||60|